lea-martel/mon_cms/wp-content/plugins/cartflows/readme.txt

 5. Easily edit anything with your page builder.

 == Changelog ==

+= Version 1.5.15 - Wednesday, 12th August 2020 =
+* Improvement: Added Split Testing compatibility for a future release of CartFlows Pro.
+* Improvement: Added WordPress 5.5 Compatibility.
+* Fix: Product discount price & percentage options were not working if the full discount is applied.
+* Fix: Account already exists error message on the Optin step.

 = Version 1.5.14 - Thursday, 30th July 2020 =
 * Fix: Not able to search & select the course type of product.